SpeedyButOnGitHub/Miyako/README.md

 - Testing Mode banner and config changes are logged to the config log channel.
 - Interactive menus time out and are cleaned up on restart.
+- Services layer introduced (see ARCHITECTURE.md) for status, economy, and leveling to simplify future caching or DB migration.